hyphz/Roll20PF2/README.md

 After the target specification (if there is one), should come the command followed by parameters separated by spaces.
 The available commands are as follows:

 * `get <item>` reads the given number from the character sheet.
 Eg, `!pf @pcs get stealth` will display the Stealth values for all PCs.
-This can be used for any property on the character sheet.
+This can be used for any stat (reading the stat modifier, not the raw score), skill, perception, save, AC or level.
+The name of the property can be abbreviated as with ability names.
 * `best <item>` finds the highest number in listed character sheets and reports who has it.
 Eg, `!pf @pcs best perception` will find the PC with the best perception and print their score.
 * `roll <item>` acts like `get` but adds a d20 roll to the given values.
+* `rollinit <item>` acts like `roll` but also adds the initiative modifier to the given skill and sends the result(s) to the turn tracker, keeping it in descending order.
+If `item` is omitted, `perception` is the default.
 * `ability <ability> <skill>` uses one of the standard Abilities from the Pathfinder 2 core rules.
 The ability is named in the same way as a target character - the start of the name in lower case, with no spaces.
 This will roll the appropriate skill on the target(s), send the roll to the player or the GM if appropriate (the GM only if the ability has the Secret tag), and also print out a summary table of the effects of hitting different success thresholds.
 If the ability is one where different skills can be specified, the skill to use is specified as the second parameter.
 For example, if Ed Goblin wants to sneak, you can enter `!pf @edgo ability sneak`.
 If he's trying to remember a spell, you can enter `!pf @edgo ability recall arcana`.